 - Subp.
 9. License termination.
-If an organization voluntarily or involuntarily terminates all of its gambling activities, it shall submit a license termination plan to the board for approval on a form provided by the board.
-The plan must be submitted within 15 days of the termination date of all gambling activities.
-The plan must provide for the disposal of all registered gambling equipment in the organization's possession and for the distribution of profit carryover in its general gambling bank account.
+If an organization voluntarily or involuntarily terminates all of its gambling activities, it shall submit a license termination plan to the board for approval on a form prescribed by the board.
 The board shall require the organization to revise the plan if it does not meet with board approval.
-Board approval must be based on the following criteria: - A. documentation accounting for the lawful expenditure of all remaining funds in the gambling account; and - B. documentation of the return or disposal of all unused registered gambling equipment in the possession of the organization.
+The plan must include, but is not limited to, the following information, upon which, board approval must be based: - A. documentation accounting for the lawful expenditure of all remaining funds in the gambling account; and - B. documentation of the return or disposal of all unused gambling equipment in the possession of the organization.

-History: 16 SR 2116; 18 SR 1189; 22 SR 291
+History: 16 SR 2116; 18 SR 1189; 22 SR 291; 29 SR 443